BreakingBytes/breakingbytes.github.io/content/OSS_org_as_leader.md

 ## An Acceptance of failure

+Failure is the very nature of experimentation.
 You will fail.
 It's not a matter of if, only when.
-It's the very nature of experimentation.
-Model and demonstrate that failure is always an option, that we can learn valuable information from them, and that there is no judgement when we all put in our best efforts.
-Be supportive and constructive.
+Model and demonstrate that failure is always an option, that we can learn valuable information, and that there's no judgement when we all put in our best efforts.
+Be supportive and always constructive.

 ## Celebrate individuality